ZeyadShawki/Movies-App/README.md

 Uses HomeMoiveBloc to manage state for popular movies, top-rated movies, and recommendations.

-Implements pagination using BLoC for handling infinite scrolling.
+Implemented pagination using BLoC for handling infinite scrolling.

 - Search Screen:

 Uses SearchCubit to handle search queries and manage state for search results.

-Implements pagination for efficient data fetching.
+Implemented pagination for efficient data fetching.

 - Movie Details Screen: